SAMC-Expedition-Team-Launch

 MS Serenissima

-Step aboard the MS Serenissima, a vessel that seamlessly blends the charm of a classic ocean liner with modern amenities.
-Originally built as the Harald Jarl for Hurtigruten in 1960 at the renowned Blohm & Voss shipyard, the ship has been meticulously renovated over the years, preserving its history while offering a comfortable and intimate cruising experience.
+Explore the MS Serenissima, a vessel that seamlessly blends the charm of a classic ocean liner with modern amenities.
+Originally built as the Harald Jarl in 1960 for Hurtigruten at Trondhjems mekaniske Værksted (TMV), the ship has been renovated several times over the years, preserving its history while offering a comfortable and intimate Arctic cruise experience.

 Read more